swiftlang/swift-evolution/proposals/NNNN-lifetime-dependency.md

 ### Relation to ~Escapable

-The lifetime dependencies described in this document can be applied only to `~Escapable` return values.
+The lifetime dependencies described in this document can be applied only to nonescapable return values.
-Further, any return value that is `~Escapable` must have a lifetime dependency.
+Further, any return value that is nonescapable must have a lifetime dependency.
-In particular, this implies that the initializer for a non-escapable type must have at least one argument.
+In particular, this implies that the initializer for a nonescapable type must have at least one argument.

 ```swift
 struct S: ~Escapable {